The questions and answers below may help to address queries and concerns you may have about psychological counselling

 Our fee for a standard 50+ to 60 minute session is available on request.

 A discount off the standard fee applies if you have a current health care card or Australian Government Pension.

-The session fee is to be paid in full immediately following the session – after which you can get any rebate that may apply (see below for ‘out-of-pocket’ cost).
+The session fee is to be paid in full immediately following the session by bank transfer– after which you can get any rebate that may apply (see below for ‘out-of-pocket’ cost).